router_os_client 2.0.0 copy "router_os_client: ^2.0.0" to clipboard

 RouterOSClient #

-RouterOSClient is a Dart/Flutter package that provides an easy-to-use interface for connecting and interacting with Mikrotik's RouterOS devices via a socket connection.
+RouterOSClient is a Dart/Flutter package that provides an easy-to-use interface for connecting and communicating with Mikrotik's RouterOS devices via a socket connection.
 This package supports both standard and secure (SSL/TLS) connections, enabling you to send commands and receive data from RouterOS devices in real-time.

 Features #